hashimshafiq/Digital_Image_Processing/Assignment 2/README.md

 Write the Matlab code to perform median filtering for filter size 3x3 on any image (i.e.‘cameraman.tif’).

-##Note: These are not optimized version of matlab scripts
+Note: These are not optimized version of matlab scripts.
+For optimized versions of this assignment, goto DIP group on facebook.